Oil additive: Additives in the aftermarket and controversy

-Although motor oil is manufactured with numerous additives, aftermarket oil additives exist, too.
+Motor oil is manufactured with numerous additives, and there are also aftermarket additives.
 A glaring inconsistency of mass-marketed aftermarket oil additives is that they often use additives which are foreign to motor oil.
 On the other hand, commercial additives are also sold that are designed for extended drain intervals (to replace depleted additives in used oil) or for formulating oils in situ (to make a custom motor oil from base stock).
 Commercial additives are identical to the additives found in off-the-shelf motor oil, while mass-marketed additives have some of each.